CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel .md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. Go to Hyper-V manager.
-Connect to WINSERVER virtual machine.
+1. Connect to WINDOES SERVER virtual machine.

-1. Login to WINSERVER virtual machine as Admin with the password: **Password.1!!**.
+1. Login to WINDOES SERVER virtual machine as Admin with the password: **Password.1!!**.

     >**Important:** The lab *SAVE* functionality can cause WINServer to become disconnected from Azure Arc.
 A reboot will solve the issue.